Psychotherapy & Counselling

 I am a psychoanalytic and psychodynamic psychotherapist, registered with BACP, BPC, and FPC.

-I offer individual psychotherapy and counselling to adults and young adults, both in person in SE12 and online internationally.
+I provide individual psychotherapy and counselling to adults and young adults, both in person and online.

-I work with clients from diverse professional and cultural backgrounds.
-Often, creatives, clinicians, academics and other thoughtful, highly sensitive individuals.
+I typically work with thoughtful, creative, and sensitive individuals from diverse professional and cultural backgrounds.

-I provide a space to discuss and better understand recent and longstanding difficulties, including unconscious limiting beliefs and recurring interpersonal patterns that may impact your current life and relationships.
+I offer a confidential space to talk, explore, and better understand recent or longstanding difficulties, such as worries, concerns, stress, complex feelings, and recurring interpersonal patterns that may be impacting your current life and relationships.

-Common issues that lead people to seek therapy:
+Some of the common issues that lead people to seek therapy with me:

 -